dwmkerr/dotfiles/README.md

 - By default vim doesn't treat `-` as part of a word (for motions, search, autocomplete, etc).
 Use `set iskeyword+=-` to change this.
 This is the changed in my `vimrc` but a useful one to remember.

-### Plugins

-This is a new list, it'll take some time to bring others up to date.

- - [vim-table-mode](https://github.com/dhruvasagar/vim-table-mode) to aid with dynamic formatting of markdown tables

 ## Tooling Choices

 ### Vim